darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/fastapi1.png)

-with written small code examples in app_test.py we have no trouble launching visual debug for unit tests of fastapi
+With written small code examples in app_test.py we have no trouble launching visual debug for unit tests of fastapi

 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/fastapi2.png)

-see folder `flask_example` for almost same example to try for Flask too.
+See folder `flask_example` for almost same example to try for Flask too.

 # Python in already existing Docker